Oklahoma Protective Orders Can Lead to Criminal Charges

 Many times when a spouse or partner decides that their marriage or relationship is over, they will initiate legal action in Oklahoma by filing a protective order to obtain an advantage or even just to get some space and distance between themselves and their significant other.
-Virtually every divorce lawyer has to deal with a protective order on a weekly basis.
+Virtually every divorce and criminal defense lawyer has to deal with a protective order on a weekly basis.

 In Oklahoma, protective orders are so easy to get that sometimes people forget to take them seriously, but protective orders are very serious and can have life-changing consequences.
 If someone files a protective order against you, then by definition they are accusing you of domestic violence, rape, stalking, or harassment.
 A request for a protective order is an accusation of criminal behavior.
 Protective orders impact parental rights to custody and visitation, and in many cases protective orders can cause people to lose their jobs.